Clark Atlanta University

-Clark Atlanta University (CAU or Clark Atlanta) is a private, Methodist, historically black research university in Atlanta, Georgia, US.
+Clark Atlanta University (CAU or Clark Atlanta) is a private, Methodist, historically black research university in Atlanta, Georgia, United States.
 It was founded on September 19, 1865, as Atlanta University, the first HBCU in the United States to confer graduate degrees to African Americans.
 In 1988, the school consolidated with Clark College (established 1869) to form CAU.
 It is classified among "R2: Doctoral Universities – High research activity".

 History

 Atlanta University was founded on September 19, 1865, and was among the first HBCUs in the Southern United States.
 It holds the distinction of being the nation's first graduate institution to award degrees to African Americans and the first to award bachelor's degrees to African Americans in the South.
 Clark College, founded in 1869, was the nation's first four-year liberal arts college to serve African-American students.
 The two institutions consolidated in 1988 to form Clark Atlanta University.

 Atlanta University

 In the city of Atlanta, while the Civil War was well underway, two literate African American ex-slaves, James Tate and Grandison B. Daniels, in 1862 established the first school in Atlanta for African American children.
 It was located on the corner of Courtland and Jenkins Streets in a Baptist church building.
 Tate and Daniels, along with 25 other former slaves, founded Friendship Baptist Church.
 They began holding classes in a church building built in 1848.
 The school became Atlanta University in September 1865.